 Who are Yemen’s Houthis?
 The Iran-backed rebels attacking ships in the Red Sea

-Yemen’s Shi’ite Houthis are part of Iran’s ‘axis of resistance’ dedicated to the destruction of Israel
+Yemen’s Shia Houthis are part of Iran’s ‘axis of resistance’ dedicated to the destruction of Israel

 Tensions in the Middle East have risen after Iranian-backed Houthi rebels began striking at ships passing through the Red Sea in December.